Qasimshah27192/Operating-System-Project/README.md

-Created a Operating System Using Ubuntu in C++ language Using Doubly Linked list.
+Created a OS kernal Simulation in C++ language Using Doubly Linked list.